1. Introduction

 acp:noneOf

-- The none of property connects Policies to the set of Matchers all of which MUST NOT be satisfied for the Policy to be satisfied.
+- The none of property connects Policies to a set of Matchers, all of which MUST NOT be satisfied for the Policy to be satisfied.

 4.3.1.
 Example Policy